 But instead of going for the shot on the short side, Gaudreau holds onto the puck, keeps his feet moving, and finds a way to get it to the dangerous area.
 Much of Monahan’s success has been from capitalizing on scoring chances created often by Gaudreau, so Gaudreau retaining the puck to complement that lethal Monahan finish is a win-win.

-And also look at the Kings’ entire five-man unit.
-It’s obviously hard for a player to read the play when it happens so quickly, but in this case, they honed into Gaudreau and found themselves all below the dots.
+Look at the Kings’ entire five-man unit.
+It’s obviously hard for a player to read the play when it happens so quickly, but in this case, they honed in on Gaudreau and found themselves all below the dots.

 Even if Gaudreau wasn’t able to find that pass and was forced to hold onto the puck and circle the net, there would have been more Flames closing in on the net, which again would create more dangerous, efficient offence.